philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.2 =
+* NEW: Contextual admin help tab with link to full plugin documentation

 = 2.1.1 =
 * FIXED: An issue where openfirst would not work if title tag was set to div
 * FIXED: An issue where title tag setting was not respected when using multiple accordions on one page